HaRQ: How can I model the growth of a planet's worth of simplistic trees (so \(10^{12}\) trees) fast enough to be useful on a game server?

 Final words

 This remains one of my favorite all time projects, and I hope sometime I get to go back to it, as there's a lot of ways to expand and play with it.
 However the code was not implemented under anything resembling an open source license.
-Maybe if there is every enough interest I'll re-write and release it, for now here's the python code used to generate all the figures on github
+Maybe if there is every enough interest I'll re-write and release it, for now here's the python code used to generate all the figures on GitHub.

 If you like what I do consider subscribing!